stormbeard/thesis/proposal/proposal.md

 sized which would indicate a weighted probability.
 SUS uses this same concept except allows for N evenly spaced pointers corresponding to the selection of N items.
-Key things to note are that the set, or "bins" in my roulette analogy, must be shuffled prior to selection and there is a minimum spacing allowed for the pointers to prevent selection of the same bin by two pointers.
+Key things to note are that the set, or "bins" in my roulette analogy, must be shuffled prior to selection.
+Also, there is a minimum spacing allowed for the pointers to prevent selection of the same bin.

 #### Reservoir Sampling